 6.3.2.1 MAC header formats

-The MAC header formats are defined in Table 6-1.
+The MAC header formats are defined in Table 6-1 except for the MAC header formats for DL MAP and UL MAP MAC messages for channel bandwidth below 1.25 MHz in which case the MAC header formats are defined in paragraph 6.3.2.1.1.2.

 There is one defined DL MAC header, which is the Generic MAC header, which begins each DL MAC PDU containing either MAC management messages or CS data.
 There are two defined UL MAC header formats.
 The first is the generic MAC header that begins each MAC PDU containing either MAC management messages or CS data, where the header type (HT) is set to 0 as shown in Table 6-2.
 The second is the MAC header format without payload where HT is set to 1 as shown in Table 6-2.
 For the latter format, the header is not followed by any MAC PDU payload and CRC.